Apollo: Niobe

 The fate of Niobe was prophesied by Apollo while he was still in Leto's womb.
 Niobe was the queen of Thebes and wife of Amphion.
 She displayed hubris when she boasted that she was superior to Leto because she had fourteen children (Niobids), seven male and seven female, while Leto had only two.
-She further mocked Apollo's effeminate appearance and Artemis' manly appearance.
+She further mocked Apollo's effeminate appearance and Artemis's manly appearance.
 Leto, insulted by this, told her children to punish Niobe.
 Accordingly, Apollo killed Niobe's sons, and Artemis her daughters.
 According to some versions of the myth, among the Niobids, Chloris and her brother Amyclas were not killed because they prayed to Leto.
 Amphion, at the sight of his dead sons, either killed himself or was killed by Apollo after swearing revenge.

 A devastated Niobe fled to Mount Sipylos in Asia Minor and turned into stone as she wept.
 Her tears formed the river Achelous.
 Zeus had turned all the people of Thebes to stone and so no one buried the Niobids until the ninth day after their death, when the gods themselves entombed them.

 When Chloris married and had children, Apollo granted her son Nestor the years he had taken away from the Niobids.
 Hence, Nestor was able to live for 3 generations.